nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 the data sources,
 and subseuquent CWE classification.

-### Coverity Dataset
+### Scan History Dataset
-##### Dataset from prior work:
-In our prior work [[1]](#1),
-we studied historical scan reports by a static analysis security testing tool, Coverity, for five large projects.
+We study historical scan reports by an industry-leading static analysis security testing tool for ten C/C++ projects.
-Four projects were in C/C++
-(Linux, Firefox, Samba, Kodi)
-and one in Java (Ovirt-engine).
-The projects were selected based on -
-i) size (at least 100,000 lines of code), ii) Coverity scan duration and scan interval
-(Coverity scan reports available for at least past five years with median scan interval being less than a week), iii) access to data
-(project maintainers have grant authors' access to the data), and iv) developer activity
-(project maintainers confirmed of their monitoring of Coverity reports).

-In the Coverity dataset,
+For each project,
+we have a range of scan reports between a certain time period with short intervals for the latest code version on the corresponding scan date.
+We confirmed that developers
+of respective projects monitor these scan reports by looking at the alert triage rate
+(how many alerts were triaged by developers).

-for each scan report,
+For each scan report,
 the alerts are tagged as either
+i) Fixed (the security tool
-i) Fixed (Coverity stopped detecting the alert in the code, we will refer to this as <em>eliminated</em>), ii) Dismissed (When developers have explicitly marked an alert as <em>False Positive</em> or <em>Intentional</em>), or iii) New (Coverity still detects the alert in the current scan, we refer to these as <em>alive</em> alerts).
+stopped detecting the alert in the code, we will refer to this as <em>eliminated</em>), ii) Dismissed (When developers have explicitly marked an alert as <em>False Positive</em> or <em>Intentional</em>), or iii) New (the security tool still detects the alert in the current scan, we refer to these as <em>alive</em> alerts).
 For the eliminated alerts,
 to distinguish between **developer fix** and other modes of elimination